sasibobba9/sasibobba9.github.io/README.md

 # sasibobba.github.io
-Student at University of Staffordshire,
-Pursuing AI and Robotics Final year,
+I am Sasikanth Bobba, pursuing AI and Robotics at University of Staffordshire.
-Welcome to my own site
+This page shows my work on mantaray project.